flaf/miscellaneous/puppet/modules/repository/README.md

 ## Parameters and default values

-The default values of the parameters are exactly the values of the call above.
+Except for `docker_pinning_version`, the default values of the parameters are exactly the values of the call above.
+The parameter `docker_pinning_version` provides a pinning for the package `docker-engine`.
+Its default value is `undef` and you must provide a value explicitly.
+The special value `'none'` means "no pinning".